• Skip to main content

 H.R.
 Giger Museum, Gruyères

-Sandy Huntley, H.R.
+Sandy Huntley next to a biomechanical sculpture at the H.R.
 Giger Museum, Gruyères, Switzerland

 H.R.
+Giger biomechanical sculpture in the courtyard of the H.R.
 Giger Museum, Gruyères, Switzerland

-Sandy Huntley, H.R.
-Giger Museum, Gruyères, Switzerland
+Sandy Huntley with a large H.R.
+Giger sculpture outside the museum, Gruyères, Switzerland

 Along the way there was a museum dedicated to the artwork of H.R.
 Giger, a Swiss artist famous for designing the titular alien creature and other biomechanical creatures for the “Alien” film series.
 The museum is housed in Château St. Germain, a historic castle in the medieval town of Gruyères, which Giger purchased in 1997 and transformed into a permanent home for his art.
 It opened to the public in 1998.
 Michael couldn’t help himself from being silly.